root458/Web-PDF-Generator/README.md

 ## Usage

+On your favourite web broswer, enter the link [http://localhost/web/] to view the web application.

-Add your own data to the database table and see the output on pressing the <a>GENERATE PDFs</a> button.
+You can add your own data to the database table and see the output on pressing the <a>GENERATE PDFs</a> button.
 Have fun!

 ## Contributing